- Student Services

 Students who are interested in pursuing a major or minor in physics should meet with an advisor as early as possible to discuss the program and work out a plan that meets their educational goals.

 Undergraduate students participate in cutting-edge research at the University.
 UM has a very broad base of research including the natural sciences, social sciences, medicine, and engineering.
 These resources afford undergraduates a wide opportunity to do research in many physics-related areas, take cognate courses in a variety of departments, and interact with a diverse student population.

 The analytical and quantitative thinking skills you will develop as you work toward your degree will be of great value in many different careers.
-Physics majors go on to:
+Physics majors often go on to: